Powell Family Cooking

 • Easy Preparation: With just a few simple steps and a slow cooker, you can prepare a hearty meal without the fuss.

-• Healthy: Collard greens are wholesome, making this dish a perfect choice for any meal.
+• Wholesome: Collard greens are wholesome, making this dish a perfect choice for any meal.

 • Perfect for Meal Prep: This recipe yields plenty of servings, making it ideal for leftovers or meal prepping for the week.